DWTechs/Winstan.js/README.md

 ### Environment variables
 ---

-Four environment variables may be used by Winstan :
+Five environment variables may be used by Winstan :

 example :